harlows/waikato-extend/docs/scholar/considerations-for-your-sotl-project.md

 * * *

-### Other Tools to Support SoTL Research, Design and Organisation

-The University of British Columbia provides [SoTL Explorer](http://sotl-explorer.sites.olt.ubc.ca) , which you can use as you consider how to frame your projects in a research context.

-* * *

 ### Extend Activity #3
 #### Outline your SoTL Plan
 > Now we move into the phase where you will outline a research plan for an SoTL project in your area of interest.